 The fund promotes environmental and social characteristics through sustainable investments.
-This means investments, primarily through investments in other funds, in sustainable bonds or in companies (as well as bonds issued by companies) whose economic activities are deemed to contribute to an environmental or social objective in line with the Sustainable Development Goals of the 2030 Agenda and/or activities aligned with the EU Taxonomy.
+This means that investments are made primarily in other funds, in sustainable bonds or in companies (as well as bonds issued by companies) whose economic activities are considered as having a positive impact on the attainment of an environmental or social objectives pursuant to the Sustainable Development Goals in Agenda 2030 and/or the activities that are aligned with the EU Taxonomy.

-The fund's share of sustainable investments in 2024 amounted to 45.73% based on an average outcome of the fund's sustainable investments per quarter.
+The fund's share of sustainable investments in 2024 amounted to 39.08%, based on an average of the outcome of the fund's sustainable investments per quarter.
+It should be noted that the fund was launched in Q4 2024.

 An investment contributes to one of the sustainability objectives below if the company's or issuer's revenue exceeds a stated minimum level in terms of contributions to the Sustainable Development Goals, the EU Taxonomy or a combination thereof.
 Capital expenditures or operating expenses (CAPEX/OPEX) may also be used to assess contributions to the goals, in addition to a company's or issuer's revenue.
 An investment also contributes to a sustainability objective through investments in sustainable bonds where the borrowed capital is used to finance projects that have an environmental or social objective.
-Even so-called sustainability-linked bonds can be considered as contributing to the referenced objectives in the case in which the financial and/or structural characteristics of the fixed income instrument are linked in some manner to pre-defined sustainability objectives.
+Even so-called sustainability-linked bonds can be considered as contributing to the referenced objectives in the case in which the financial and/or structural characteristics of the interest rate instruments are linked in some manner to pre-defined sustainability objectives.

-Through sustainable investments, the fund contributed to the following objectives (with data, where applicable, being based on a screening of the fund's underlying fund investments):
+The fund contributed to the objectives below through sustainable investments (the information is based, where applicable, on an analysis of the fund's underlying fund investments):

-Environmental objectives defined in the EU Taxonomy with technical screening criteria

-Climate change mitigation, Climate change adaption, Sustainable use and protection of water and marine resources, Transition to a circular economy, Pollution prevention and control.
+Environmental objectives defined in the EU Taxonomy with technical screening criteria Climate change mitigation, Climate change adaption, Sustainable use and protection of water and marine resources, Transition to a circular economy, Pollution prevention and control.